FCRA Compliance Guide for Data Furnishers

 - Update all bureaus you reported to

-- Block fraudulent information within 4 business days of receiving identity theft report
+- Block fraudulent information within 4 business days of receiving a valid identity theft report

 - Notify credit bureaus that information results from identity theft